mdn/content/files/en-us/web/css/@media/prefers-color-scheme/index.md

 The user might indicate this preference through an operating system setting (e.g. light or dark mode) or a user agent setting.

-To avoid cases where OS and browser preferences are conflicting, `prefers-color-scheme` passes the color scheme of the embedding element in the embedding document to the embedded content when acceptable from security standpoint.
+To avoid cases where OS and browser preferences are conflicting, `prefers-color-scheme` passes the `color-scheme` of the embedding element in the embedding document to the embedded content when acceptable from security standpoint.
 This applies to both same and cross-origin SVG and iframe elements.

 ## Syntax